clp-research/slurk/docs/slurk_prerequisites.rst

 Prerequisites
 =========================================

-The easiest way to use system is using Docker.
+The easiest way to use the system is using Docker.
 For this, ``docker`` is recommended.

 - If you are operating on Ubuntu, then follow :ref:`label-install-ubuntu`
 - If you are operating on Windows 10, then follow :ref:`label-install-wsl`